cesarandr/blog/src/data/blog-posts/my-first-post.md

 ---

-title:Can I Edit
+title: Can I Edit
-description:Welcome to my blog, this is my first post.
-I hope you enjoy. publishDate:Sun Sep 4 2022
+description: Welcome to my blog, this is my first post.
+I hope you enjoy.
+publishDate: Sun Sep 4 2022

 ---